-7 The exposition in this section and portions of the following is similar to that found in Sections 3-6 of (Menzel, n.d.), which was written largely in parallel with the current entry.
+6 The exposition in this section is similar to that found in Sections 3-6 of (Menzel, 2017), which was written largely in parallel with the current entry, albeit toward very different ends.

-8 See (Cantini, 2014) for an excellent overview.
+7 See (Cantini, 2014) for an excellent overview.